nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will show a success message.
-2. You can now see that tCheck has updated all the ingredients' levels to zero in the _Ingredient Tracker_.
+2. You can now see that tCheck has updated all the ingredients' levels to zero in the Ingredient Tracker inside the _Main View_.

 {Example outcome screenshot to be added later}